JULIE IN THE MEDIA

 The Huffington Post, Contributing Editor (2017-present)

 Nagel, J.J.
-(2016) The Orlando Requiem (forthcoming article in “Free Associations” and “The American Psychoanalyst”) -and article describing the performance of Mozart’s Requiem that was performed on 48 hours notice following the Orlando Massacre.
+(2016) The Orlando Requiem ( “Free Associations” and “The American Psychoanalyst”) -and article describing the performance of Mozart’s Requiem that was performed on 48 hours notice following the Orlando Massacre.
 I sang as a member of the chorus.

 Jumping the Candlestick (2014), Interview with Deborah Diesen